top of page

 They don't come out of the bag ready to go, get it?
 Haul bags come in the mail in a bag... never mind.
 How will you dock it, where do you plan on storing the loose straps, and do you need a bottle to protect your knot?
 If your bag is new to you, practice pulling it all apart and putting it back together.
 Do it in the dark.
 Get good at it.

-There is enough detail about this that Chapter 3 is literally dedicated to the topic.
+There is so much about this topic that Chapter 3 is literally dedicated to the topic.

 Planning the Menu